bpalomino5/RealTech-Inc/README.md

  Tasks for 2/23:

- - Brandon:
+ - Brandon: Work on user page
- - Chris:
+ - Chris: Work on user page
- - Kenneth:
+ - Kenneth: Work on some server functions
- - Dongri:
+ - Dongri: Fix some database values
- - Daniel:
+ - Daniel: Create list of server functions we'll need

 ## Date: 2/21/18